Inflectra/spira-documentation/docs/Spira-Administration-Guide/Installing-SpiraPlan.md

 If problems persist, please contact the Inflectra support team, and they will explain how to retrieve the logs for remediation.

 ## Advanced Install Scenarios
-There may be a few cases where you need to customize the installation or upgrade of SpiraPlan<sup>®</sup>.
+There may be a few cases where you need to customize the installation or upgrade of Spira.
 To enable the installer's advanced mode, make sure to check the "Advanced" checkbox at the relevant screen of the wizard.

 Including the options listed above with "(advanced mode only)" next to them, Advanced mode lets you: